hmc-sysadmin/labs/scripting.md

 order they appear in this handout.)
 The main job of this function is to ask the user to input a letter.
-There are three parts to the function: first you print a string to tell the user what to enter, next comes the command to read the user’s input, and finally the function calls `valid_letter` to determine if the input was valid.
+There are three parts to the function: first you print a string to tell the user what to enter, next comes the command to read the user's input, and finally the function calls `valid_letter` to determine if the input was valid.

 Remember the print command in bash is `echo`.
 The command to ask for user input is `read` and the syntax is `read <variable>`.
 In this case, we will call the variable `letter`.
-After adding code to a function, it’s okay to remove the `return` statements.
+After adding code to a function, it's okay to remove the `return` statements.

 ## Check that letter is valid